Ingentive-Limited/AILearningPath/scenario-1-weather-api/README.md

 ## Overview

-In this scenario, you'll experience how KiloCode can transform a simple natural language description into a complete, production-ready weather tracking API.
+In this scenario, you'll experience how AI coding assistants can transform a simple natural language description into a complete, production-ready weather tracking API.
 This is perfect for developers new to AI-assisted development who want to see immediate, tangible results.

 ## Learning Objectives